 In between we also found some very nice, non-touristy places which we enjoyed a lot and also tried one of Hokkaido’s specialities – we liked the Japanese Curry Soup sooo much!

 After our time on Hokkaido was over we took a plane down to our most south-western point of Japan – Hiroshima.
 From now on we were in possession of a two-week Japan-Railway-Pass – a flat rate for trains.
-We enjoyed Hiroshima and our freedom to just hop on a train to go somewhere else.
+It was wonderful to have the freedom to just hop on a train and go anywhere.
 We did a half-day trip to Miyajima and another one to the Buddhist temple Mitaki-dera.
-We liked this place a lot even though or maybe especially because it was rather misty and grey and raining – for the FIRST time in Japan!
+Liked this place a lot – even though or maybe especially because it was rather misty and grey and raining – for the first time in Japan!
 (As it turned out this was one of only 2 rain days within one month).